yggilabs/games/docs/_posts/2018-11-25-greenlight.md

 ### The Character

-	The character that each player controls

 1. Grab a blank card as *The Character*, name it and place on your left.
 This is the begging of a pile know as *The Before*.
 2. Give *The Character* a short description.
 3. Grab a blank card as *The Agenda*, write a goal on it and place upside-down and sideways on your right.
 This is the begging of a pile known as *The After*.

 ### The Hype

-	An action that another player has expressed interest in see in your character. pretty much highlighting 								in AW

 Ask *The Player* what action they are most interested in seeing *The Character* use.
 Record on 'The Character' as 'The Hype'

 ### The Crew

-	the meta roles that players are responsible.
-This is where The Audience would go someday too

 Create crew cards for the following roles: Producer, Director, Writer.
 Just write the roles on some blank cards.
 Grab extra blank cards for each player above  three.
 Shuffle all the cards and deal them out.

 ### The Trailer

-	game setup to establish the narrative space. ripoff of microscope

 Create the trailer.
 Imagine you must create a 15 second trailer for the show.

 Take turns, writing down things that are in the trailer or things that got cut from the trailer.